 Nowadays, most of our computing is done through web browsers.
 Watching movies, building spreadsheets, and checking emails are all possible with websites and web apps.
-Do you want to see how to turn any web apps into a Chrome OS app?
+Do you want to see how to turn turn your favorite web apps into desktop apps or Chrome OS app?

 Imagine the desktop applications you use daily.
 The options are going to be limited for many people to: